Introduction to Psychology recommended.

-Students acquire advanced knowledge and insights about social psychological issues of negotiation and related organisational behaviour.
+Provide you with advanced knowledge and insights about social psychological issues of negotiation and related organisational behaviour;

-Students gain a broad, intellectual understanding of the central concepts in negotiation, as they apply in a variety of contexts
+gain a broad, intellectual understanding of the central concepts in negotiation, as they apply in a variety of contexts;

-Students acquire negotiation skills and understand how to create value and reach mutually beneficial agreements.
+help you acquire negotiation skills and understand how to create value and reach mutually beneficial agreements;

-Students improve their ability to analyze and predict the behavior of others in negotiation.
+improve your ability to analyze and predict the behavior of others in negotiation;

 Once available, timetables will be published here.